Arsenal odds to finish in Premier League top four: Prediction, best players and stats

 Arsenal looked to add quality across their spine in the summer, with signings in midfield, defence and goalkeeper.
 David Raya’s loan move was made permanent, while Riccardo Calafiori and Mikel Merino also came in.
 Raheem Sterling and Neto were loan arrivals for the first team.

 Going the other way were the likes of Emile Smith Rowe, Eddie Nketiah and Aaron Ramsdale as Arsenal looked to trim the fat of their squad.
 There weren’t any real departures of note in January, while despite a bid for Ollie Watkins, Arteta failed to bolster his squad before deadline day.
+And that has come back to bite them.

 Who are Arsenal’s most important players?